LOGISTICAL & GEOGRAPHICAL ADVANTAGES TO

 - Lack of congestion

 The Mobile Aeroplex at Brookley and the Mobile Regional Airport, owned and operated by the Mobile Airport Authority, connects passengers and cargo around the country.
-Home to world-class aerospace operations, such as Airbus, Continental Motor Group and ST Engineering, the Mobile Aeroplex at Brookley is the future home of the Mobile International Airport.
+Home to world-class aerospace operations, such as Airbus, Continental Aerospace Technologies and ST Engineering, the Mobile Aeroplex at Brookley is the future home of the Mobile International Airport.

 - New commercial terminal to be completed by 2025